Many holy places have impressive locations, and the Buddhist Cave Temples of Dambulla, Sri Lanka are, without a doubt, uniquely located.

 But their numbers are far exceeded by the faithful Buddhists who make the pilgrimage with their extended families to worship at this centuries-old temple.
 For young and old alike, it’s a difficult climb that requires endurance and devotion.

 Formally known as the Royal Rock Temples, a local king enlarged five naturally occurring caves and had stone workers carve the magnificent rock temples in the first century BC.
-The shrine and its courtyard sit on a narrow rock plateau.
-The juxtaposition of a dark, nearly vertical cliff atop the stark white, intricately carved temple beneath is astounding.
+The shrine and its courtyard sit on a narrow rock plateau, and the juxtaposition of a dark, nearly vertical cliff atop the stark white, intricately carved temple beneath is astounding.

 Inside the carved chambers monks chant, worshipers pray while making offerings of fruit and flowers, and incense burns in every corner.